By: Sarah Ansari

 Let’s go back to the moment where I shattered.
 For a while, I couldn’t pinpoint what the cause of that feeling was.
 I knew how horrible all these articles I read were, but what I didn’t quite understand was the underlying feeling of dread that permeated my thoughts.

 But thinking back, I realize it has to do with the fact that so many people defend the actions of the medical professionals who perform these procedures without consent.
-In the case of pelvic exams, many people maintain that those practiced upon are already naked (because they are often surgery patients), and have consented to have their body cut open in a process that is arguably more invasive than the pelvic exam.
-Underneath this argument is the logic of rape culture.
-Consent to one thing does not equate to consent to everything, and the future generation of medical professionals should be taught that, rather than treating humans as though they are lab experiments, taking their voice, and stitching them into silence.
+Another common practice in the medical field has doctors-in-training perform pelvic exams on women under anesthesia.
+Despite stipulations that dictate the necessity of informed consent in the medical field, a majority of states still allow for the procedure to take place, fighting against the backlash under the guise of education.As early as May 2018, only four states had issued out-right bans on the exams: California, Hawaii, Illinois, and Virginia.
+Many people maintain that those practiced upon are already naked (because they are often surgery patients), and have consented to have their body cut open in a process that is arguably more invasive than the pelvic exam.
+Hiding beneath the veneer of this argument is the logic of rape culture.
+Consent to one thing does not equate to consent to another, and the future generation of medical professionals should be taught that, rather than treating humans as though they are lab experiments, taking their voice, and stitching them into silence.

 Other Instances of Non-Consensual Medical Practices for further reading (summarized):